JohnDCGSantos/EscalasUrg-nciaHospitalar/README.md

 To get started, sign up and log in to the application.

+## Customization for Specific Requirements

+If your hospital has specific requirements not fully addressed by the default configuration of the application, feel free to get in touch.
+We are open to customizing the application to meet your specific needs.

 ## Contact

-For any inquiries or feedback, feel free to reach out to us at [jdcg.santos.com](mailto:jdcg.santos.com).
+For any inquiries or feedback, feel free to reach out to us at [jdcg.santos@gmail.com](mailto:jdcg.santos@gmail.com).